ngjamesng/weatherWear/README.md

 * Ability to save past results/queries

-* Ability to recommend multiple locations at one time.
+* Ability to recommend multiple locations at one time, across different days.
 This would be useful when traveling.

 ## How to get started
-You will need npm on your computer.
+1. You will need npm on your computer.
-You will to go into the server folder and run `npm install` You will to go into the client folder and run `npm install`
+2. In the terminal, you will to go into the server folder and run `npm install`
+3. In the Terminal, you will to go into the client folder and run `npm install`

-### Server
+### Server/Client servers
- 1. in the server folder, run `npm start`.
+ 1. In the terminal, run `cd server` to get into the server folder, and run `npm start`.
 This will locally start your server on port 3000.

-### Client
- 1. in the client folder, run `npm start` and enter `y` when prompted.
+ 2. In  a separate terminal window, run `cd client` to get into the client folder, and run `npm start` and enter `y` when prompted.
 This will locally start your client app on port 3001.

 ## Technologies used